 Visit a Museum

 Now that you have taken a break in nature, you are ready to immerse yourself in Seattle’s rich cultural scene.
+You could spend your whole Seattle staycation visiting museums if you were so inclined.
 There are at least as many museums as there are parks, so make sure you choose wisely!
 The Pacific Science Center should be on top of everyone’s list.
 The Museum of Pop Culture follows closely on it’s heels.

 Since Seattle is home of Boeing, there is obviously a museum of flight that is a must-see.
 There is the Bill and Melinda Gates Foundation Discovery Center, the Seattle Art Museum, the Center for Wooden Boats, the Bonsai Museum and many, many more.
 You could spend your whole Seattle staycation just visiting museums!